kelvinsekx/black-and-white-store/README.md

  - mobile responsive
  - server side rendered: If you reload the specific shop page, details remain intact.

+Fake API is used as the backend service.
-Since the functionality intended is very simple, **FakeAPI is an overkill**.
-I created a [simpler async fake api from a json](https://github.com/kelvinsekx/black-and-white-store/blob/main/utils/util.ts) that works as fine as FakeAPI and meets the required functionalities of asynchronous operation.
+Initially, I created a [simpler async fake api from a json](https://github.com/kelvinsekx/black-and-white-store/blob/main/utils/util.ts) that works as fine as FakeAPI and meets the required functionalities of asynchronous operation.

-See how it works below
+See how it works below: ** fake API is now used instead of an async JSON service.**
 ![shopper](https://user-images.githubusercontent.com/51183064/184626123-41371c79-8042-41fb-bad6-b828e643aa10.gif)